macj314/birds-of-paradise/README.md

 #### MVP

-1. Retrieve information on local bird sightings (At least in the Washington state area).
+1. Retrieve information on local bird sightings.
 2. Display information to user.
 3. Give users a way to parse through data.
 A way to search for a species of bird, or other properties.